-Students who have been admitted to and wish to continue their studies at Metropolitan State University apply to the MANE BSN Program at Metropolitan State University after completion of the first semester courses in the MANE program plan listed above.
-Students admitted to the MANE-BSN program at Metropolitan State University will be eligible to take the NCLEX-RN exam after successful completion of the eight semester program plan.
+Students who have been admitted to and wish to continue their studies at Metropolitan State University apply to the MANE BSN Program at Metropolitan State University after completion of the first semester courses in the MANE curriculum plan listed above.
+Students admitted to the MANE-BSN program at Metropolitan State University will be eligible to take the NCLEX-RN exam after successful completion of the BSN degree.